homebysix/auto-update-magic/README.md

 - The software is not mission-critical for your organization.
 - You do not want to test the software prior to making it available in Self Service, and you understand the risks this introduces.

-I have included a policy template and two recipes that you can use as an example for this, in the __Exercise6c__ folder of this repo.
+I have included a policy template and two recipes that you can use as an example for this, in the [Exercise6c](Exercise6c) folder.
 They all contain `-selfservice`.

 <a name="e6d"></a>